Fine Art Consignment in the time of COVID-19: How safe is your Art?

 UCC § 9-319 adds to this with, "...for purposes of determining the rights of creditors of, and purchasers for value of goods from, a consignee, while the goods are in the possession of the consignee, the consignee is deemed to have rights and title to the goods identical to those the consignor had or had power to transfer..."

-Moreover, the UCC clarifies that this would apply even if there were a written contract reserving title to the artist, collector or other consignee.
+Moreover, the UCC clarifies that this would apply even if there were a written contract reserving title to the artist, collector, or other consignee.

 So, you, as an artist or collector, place your works of fine art with a gallery.
 You sign the gallery's consignment contract.
 You've delivered the art.
-Gallery goes bankrupt.
+The gallery goes bankrupt.
 You lose your art.
 More precisely, your fine art is used to pay the gallery's creditors.
 You may not see a penny.

-This unfortunate conclusion is the result of a compromise made in the UCC between the rights of creditors, and good-faith buyers of goods in the ordinary course of business, on the one hand, and the owners of goods on the other.
+This unfortunate conclusion is the result of a compromise made in the UCC between the rights of creditors and good-faith buyers of goods in the ordinary course of business, on the one hand, and the owners of goods on the other.

-The rights of creditors and ordinary-course buyers should prevail where they finance or purchase from businesses which are known to deal in goods of that kind; so the argument goes, that commerce would come to a stand-still if consignees, like galleries holding works of fine art on a 'sale-or-return' could not give good title or adequate security to their buyers or creditors.
+The rights of creditors and ordinary-course buyers should prevail where they finance or purchase from businesses which are known to deal in goods of that kind; so the argument goes, that commerce would come to a standstill if consignees, like galleries holding works of fine art on a 'sale-or-return' could not give good title or adequate security to their buyers or creditors.

 But all is not doom and gloom.